What are Different Parts of a Spade Bit Skip to content

 What are Different Parts of a Spade Bit

-A spade bit or paddle bit is a wood drill bit used to cut and drill through wood, plastics, and thin metals.
+A spade bit, also known as a paddle bit, is a versatile tool commonly used in woodworking and DIY projects to drill through wood, plastics, and thin metals.
 A spade bit is easier to use than other drill bits due to its simple design.

 Different Parts of a Spade Bit